grafana/mimir/docs/internal/contributing/README.md

 make
 ```

+You can use `make help` to see the available targets.
 (By default, the build runs in a Docker container, using an image built
 with all the tools required.
 The source code is mounted from where you
 run `make` into the build container as a Docker volume.)